wididestrianda01/Python-Data-Cleaning/README.md

 * Demographic info about customers – gender, age range, and if they have partners and dependents

 ## Objective
-The objective of this process is to obtain the clean data that are ready to be used in Machine Learning.
+To obtain the clean data that are ready to be used in Machine Learning.

 ## Scope
 The data cleaning process consists of: